Your patient tells you that they are experiencing severe pelvic pain. Could the cause of this be due to endometriosis, or is it something else?

-Enhance awareness of the signs, symptoms, and treatment options for endometriosis, and how it differs to other causes of pelvic pain and discomfort.
+The purpose of this Course is to enhance awareness of the signs, symptoms, and treatment options for endometriosis, and how it differs from other causes of pelvic pain and discomfort.